cwi-dis/VR2Gather/Documentation/02-prerequisites.md

 If you don't have an RGBD camera you need not bother with Intel Realsense or Microsoft Kinect support, but you still want `cwipc` to be able to see participants that do have a camera.

-The VR2Gather Unity project will automatically obtain the `cwipc_unity` package, but this package still requires the `cwipc` package to be installed on your machine.
+You will later add the `cwipc_unity` package to your Unity project, but this package still requires the `cwipc` native package to be installed on your machine.

 ## Next steps

-You should now be able to open the VR2Gather project in the Unity Editor (through the Unity Hub).
+You can now create a Unity skeleton 3D project, or use an existing project.
+The [toplevel README file](../README.md) has the currently valid set of steps you need to take.

 The [Walkthrough](03-walkthrough.md) is a good continuation point, or go back to the [Developer Overview](01-overview.md)